brandeth/web-shop/README.md

 - If you encounter issues with `npm install`, ensure you have Node.js installed by running `node -v`.
 - Check `.env` for correct database configuration before migrating.
 - If a migration fails, check the migration files for errors or missing relationships.
+- Use `php artisan tinker` to test relationships and data generation from factories.

 ---